pwaring/cv/resume.md

     - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.
     - Management and maintenance of client websites, including software updates (e.g. WordPress).
+    - System administration, including migration and consolidation of hosting platforms.
+    - Assist clients with implementation of best development practices, e.g. use of version control.
+    - Advise clients on business strategy.

 *   **University of Manchester**